kumahq/kuma/docs/generated/cmd/kumactl/kumactl_generate_zone-token.md

 ### Synopsis

-Generate Zone Token that is used to prove identity of zone (Zone Ingress, Zone Egress).
+Generate Zone Token that is used to prove identity of zone components (Zone Ingress, Zone Egress).

 ```
 kumactl generate zone-token [flags]